 Fair Market Value of Loss in New York

-Generally, courts do not exclude much in cases for fair market value of loss in New York.
+Generally, courts do not exclude much in cases for fair market value of loss.
 This means that it is not a defense to offer the difference in money the individual has taken in comparison to the money they have earned on behalf of the company.
-It does not work that way.
+Put simply, it does not work that way.
 Saying someone increased revenues of their company and assisted in lowering the person’s tax liabilities, does not mean the person should deduct that or reduce that from the amount that they allegedly embezzled.
-Larceny crimes are distinct from this type of loss – benefit analysis.Impact of Employee Performance
+In the eyes of the law, to allow that kind of exclusion or offset would be to give license to a useful employee to steal, which cannot be the case.Impact of Employee Performance

-Something that is also relevant and a piece of any crime of financial fraud is restitution.
-If you ultimately believe or agree to make the complainant whole or close to whole, courts and District Attorneys look more favorably on defendants who make full restitution or significant restitution in a timely manner.
+Finally, something that is also highly relevant in financial fraud cases is a defendant’s ability and willingness to pay restitution.
+If an accused person is able to make the victims whole or close to whole, courts and District Attorneys may look more favorably on that person and that case.

 Call our criminal lawyers and former Manhattan prosecutors at (212) 312-7129 or contact us online today.